 For Aquinas, practical reason prescribes what is necessary for attaining ends and proscribes what frustrates those ends.
 The obligatoriness of those prescriptions and proscriptions is set by the necessity of the end.
 Since there is only one absolutely necessary end, the only indefeasible obligations are those pertaining to that end, which Aristotle called eudaimonia and Aquinas called beatitudo or happiness.
 Eudaimonic teleology thus characterizes the indefeasible obligations of natural law.

-The eudaimonic teleology of Aquinas’s natural law raises the question of whether an inability to achieve eudaimonia would nullify moral obligations and whether—in such a case---suicide or assisted suicide, for instance, would be morally permissible.
+The eudaimonic teleology of Aquinas’s natural law raises the question of whether an inability to achieve eudaimonia would nullify moral obligations and make assisted suicide, for instance, morally permissible.
 These questions have become pressing with the increased popularity of utilitarianism and the belief that suffering precludes happiness.
-Here then is the argument from suffering: Indefeasible obligations are based on the eudaimonic necessity; but since this necessity presupposes the possibility of attaining eudaimonia; there can be no indefeasible obligations when attaining eudaimonia becomes impossible.
+Here then is the argument from suffering.
+Indefeasible obligations are based on the eudaimonic necessity; but since this necessity presupposes the possibility of attaining eudaimonia; there can be no indefeasible obligations when suffering makes attaining eudaimonia impossible.

 There are four generic ways of mounting a rebuttal.
 One could argue that suffering does not undermine moral obligations, because these are not based on eudaimonia but on some other good or goods.
 Or, one could argue that moral necessity arises from a type of eudaimonia unaffected by suffering.
 Or, one could argue that although suffering precludes eudaimonia here and now, the hope of attaining eudaimonia in the future suffices for moral necessity.
 Or, one could argue that suffering does not preclude attaining eudaimonia here and now.
 Let us consider these four possible rebuttals in succession.